ibkuroyagi/dcase2022_task2_challenge_recipe/README.md

 $ make
 ```

-Note that we specify cuda version used to compile pytorch wheel.
-If you want to use different cuda version, please check `tools/Makefile` to change the pytorch wheel to be installed.

 ## Recipe
 - [dcase2022-task2](https://dcase.community/challenge2022/task-unsupervised-anomalous-sound-detection-for-machine-condition-monitoring): The main challenge of this task is to detect unknown anomalous sounds under the condition that only normal sound samples have been provided as training data.